caseyamcl/tasktracker/README.md

     $subscribers = [new SymfonyConsoleLog($output), new SomeOtherSubscriber()];
     $tracker = Tracker::build(100, $subscribers);

-As an example example, suppose you have a Symfony Console Command, and you want to show a progress bar and also log events as they occur:
+As an example, suppose you are creating a Symfony Console Command, and you want to show a progress bar for some task and also log events as they occur:

     use TaskTracker\Tracker;
     use TaskTracker\Tick;
     use TaskTracker\Subscriber\SymfonyConsoleProgress;
     use Symfony\Component\Console\Command\Command;

+    /**
+     * My Symfony Command
+     */
     class MyCommand extends Command
     {
         protected function configure()